jedfoster/SassMeister/README.md

 If you find anything else that doesn't work, please let me know.

-## RVM
-SassMeister is includes a `.rvmrc` example file named `.rvmrc.example`.
-To use this file, simply run from the command line `$cp .rvmrc.example .rvmrc` and edit as needed.

-`.rvmrc` is ignored from the `.gitignore` file, so it is suggested to copy it versus move the file and thus deleting `.rvmrc.example` from your forked project.

-## Author
+## Authors

-SassMeister is written by [Jed Foster][jedfoster].
+SassMeister and all supporting apps are written by [Jed Foster][jedfoster].
+I credit [@anotheruiguy](https://github.com/anotheruiguy) with the original idea for SassMeister, and he has provided very helpful advice through the years.

 The name was inspired by a [Seattle Sass Meetup][meetup] presentation from [PeepCode Screencasts][peepcode].

 ## License

-Copyright (c) 2012-2013 Jed Foster<br>
+Copyright (c) 2012-2015 Jed Foster

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: